AdamZouari/AIT_Labos/labo4-docker/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/labo4-rapport.md

 1. Provide the docker log output for each of the containers:  `ha`, `s1` and `s2`.
    Put your logs in the `logs` directory you created in the previous task.

+   ** You will find the ha, s1 and s2 logs [here.](https://github.com/AdamZouari/AIT_Labos/tree/master/labo4-docker/Teaching-HEIGVD-AIT-2019-Labo-Docker/logs/task3) **

-3. Provide the logs from the `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
+2. Provide the logs from the `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
 Put the logs in the `logs` directory in your repo.
+   ** You will find the content of the `/var/log/serf.log` file [here.](https://github.com/AdamZouari/AIT_Labos/tree/master/labo4-docker/Teaching-HEIGVD-AIT-2019-Labo-Docker/logs/task3/serf.log) **

 ### <a name="task-4"></a>Task 4: Use a template engine to easily generate configuration files